efellemedia/fusionbox/README.md

 alias fusionbox='function __fusionbox() { (cd ~/Fusionbox && vagrant $*); unset -f __fusionbox; }; __fusionbox'
 ```

-Make sure to tweak the `~/Fusionbox` path in the alias to the location of your actual Fusionbox installation.
 Once the alias is installed, you may run commands like `fusionbox up` or `fusionbox ssh` from anywhere on your system.

 ### Connecting via SSH
 You can SSH into your virtual machine by issuing the `vagrant ssh` terminal command from your Fusionbox directory.